-The PCI-DAS6030 and PCI-DAS6032 boards are completely plug-and-play.
+The PCI-DAS6052 board is completely plug-and-play.
 There are no switches or jumpers to set.
 Configuration is controlled by your system's BIOS.
 To install your board, follow the steps below.

 Install the MCC DAQ software before you install your board